shieldsync8/Synti/README.md

-# ShieldSync (Early Concept)
+# synti (Early Concept)

-ShieldSync is a personal safety and real-time emergency response concept.
+Synti is a personal safety and real-time emergency response concept.

 GOAL